tair/platform-ui/README.md

-# platform-ui
-User interface code for the Phoenix subscription management platform
+Boilerplate code for starting your own Angular app.